slyyy81/assignment/README.md

 # Introduction

-These are a couple examples on how to deploy Tailscale using Infrastructure as Code methods, namely:
+This project two examples of how to deploy Tailscale using Infrastructure as Code methods, namely:

 1. Deploying Tailscale SSH to an existing server using Ansible.
 2. Deploying a Tailscale subnet router in a Docker environment via Portainer using Terraform.
-We will also be deploying an nginx container to the same subnet to demonstrate it can be reached via the subnet router, and add its IP address to a Pi-Hole server's local DNS so we don't have to reference it by IP address.
+We will also be deploying an nginx container to the same subnet to demonstrate that it can be reached via the subnet router, and add its IP address to a Pi-Hole server's local DNS so that it does not have to referenced by IP address.

 ## Prerequisites